 The BLS (2013) also reports the highest-employing areas for veterinary technicians in Ohio, metropolitan and nonmetropolitan.
 These were the top five employing areas for vet techs in the state:

 Graduates of vet tech schools in Ohio can find different types of opportunities available to them after they have completed their education.
 Typical places they can look for jobs include animal hospitals, boarding facilities, private vet offices, research facilities, and more.
-As mentioned, the Ohio Association of Veterinary Technicians can be a great resource for vet techs working in Ohio who are in need of continuing education, resources, networking, and more, and it has small chapters throughout the state.
-The association also offers an employment board with job listings.
+As mentioned, the Ohio Association of Veterinary Technicians can be a great resource for vet techs working in Ohio who are in need of continuing education, resources, employment opportunities, networking, and more, and it has small chapters throughout the state.

 Columbus State Community College offers an associate of applied science (A.A.S.) degree in veterinary technology, and has full accreditation from the AVMA.
 Its program helps to prepare students for work in the real world, and has relationships with 160 different clinics in the state where students can train and get experience while going through the practical parts of their schooling.
 Students in this degree program learn about: